clickbar/laravel-magellan/README.md

 - [x] Geometry Data Classes
 - [x] WKT Generator & Parser
 - [x] WKB Generator & Parser
-- [x] Geojson Generator & Parser
+- [x] GeoJson Generator & Parser
 - [x] Eloquent Model Trait
-- [x] Command for automatically adding postgis trait to models
+- [x] Command to automatically add the PostGIS trait to models
-- [x] Auto Transform on insert with different projection
+- [x] Auto transform on insert with different projection
-- [x] Geojson Request Validation Rule
+- [x] GeoJson Request Validation Rule
 - [x] Transforms Geometry for Form Requests
-- [x] Most of Postgis functions as typed functions that can be used in select, where, orderBy, groupBy, having, from
+- [x] Exposes nearly all PostGIS functions as typed functions that can be used in select, where, orderBy, groupBy, having, from
-- [x] Geometry and Bbox Caster
+- [x] Geometry and BBox Cast classes
 - [x] Auto Cast when using functions that return geometry or bbox
 - [x] Empty Geometry Support
-- [ ] Automatic Postgis Function Doc Generator
+- [ ] Automatic PostGIS Function Doc Generator
-- [ ] Bbox also with postgisColumns trait (currently with cast only)
+- [ ] BBox support within $postgisColumns & trait (currently with cast only)
 - [ ] Custom Geometry Factories & Models
 - [ ] More tests
 - ...